bigskysoftware/htmx/www/attributes/hx-inherit.md

 ### Notes

 * `hx-inherit="false"` or `hx-inherit="hx-boost"` does not disable `hx-boost`; instead use `hx-boost="unset"` to disable inheritance
-* `hx-inherit="false"` or `hx-inherit="<attribute"` only affects the inheritance outcome, if the element also has the htmx attribute defined that is currently being looked up
+* `hx-inherit="false"` or `hx-inherit="<attribute"` affects the inheritance outcome regardless of whether or not the specifying element has the htmx attribute defined that is currently being looked up
+* inheritance of `hx-target` cannot be disabled recursively. `hx-inherit="hx-target"` or `hx-inherit="false"` must be specified *on the same node* in order to disable inheritance
 * Find out more about [Attribute Inheritance](/docs/#inheritance)